elliotchance/vsql/docs/sqlstate.rst

 .. code-block:: sql

   VALUES CAST(123 AS BOOLEAN);
-  -- error 42846: cannot coerce BIGINT to BOOLEAN
+  -- error 42846: cannot coerce SMALLINT to BOOLEAN

 ``42883`` function does not exist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^